michbur/dpcR/inst/dpcReport/about.md

 measurement of DNA copy number".
 Eng.
 In: _Analytical and bioanalytical chemistry_ 394.2 (2009), pp. 457-467.
 ISSN:
 1618-2650.
 DOI: 10.1007/s00216-009-2729-5.

+[3] S. Rödiger, M. Burdukiewicz, K. Blagodatskikh, et al. "R as an Environment for the Reproducible Analysis of DNA Amplification Experiments".
+In: _The R Journal_ 7.2 (2015), pp. 127-150.

 ### Authors